-Any complaints made by people who use the service, representatives, relatives or other people.
+Any complaints made by children who use the service, their representatives, relatives or other persons.

 The record should include details of the date received, the issues raised, the action taken, the outcome of the investigation, and details of how the service informed the complainant about the outcome.

-Feedback requested and received from people who use the service, their representatives, relatives or other people.
-Records should include how the feedback informed the care and support experience for people and the organisation's development plan.
+Feedback requested and received from children who use the service, representatives, relatives or other people.
+Records should include how the feedback informed the care and support experience of the child or the organisation's development plan.